 In the event a cooking fire breaks out on Thanksgiving Day or any other day of the year, contact the most trusted fire and smoke damage restoration service in the City of Angels, ServiceMaster EMT.
 Our skilled, experienced technicians will proficiently control the structural damage caused by fire before the ruin has a chance to spread.

 ServiceMaster EMT fire damage specialists work quickly to stabilize the affected property.
 Emergency pre-cleaning takes care of burned materials fast.
 Our content cleaning as well as ceiling, wall, carpet and upholstery cleaning helps homeowners return to normal as quickly as possible.

 Fire damage restoration requires speed, advanced techniques and a dedicated crew.
-ServiceMaster EMT, which serves the greater residential and business communities in Los Angeles, California, delivers all three, plus the advantage of being the area’s most comprehensive fire and smoke damage restoration service.
+ServiceMaster EMT, which serves the greater residential and business communities in Southern California and Nevada, delivers all three, plus the advantage of being the area’s most comprehensive fire and smoke damage restoration service.